 Pet overpopulation affects the wildlife on our island, exposes our pets to disease and forces us into ethical conflict over the growing number of animals looking for homes, suffering from neglect etc. The Maui Humane Society is receiving an average of 20 pets at the shelter every day, 365 days a year.
 Don't contribute to the problem - be a part of the solution!
 Give Maui's countless homeless pets a better chance at finding a new home, and a better quality of life by spaying and neutering your pets, and encouraging friends and family to do the same.

-For a limited time, funding is available to cover 100% of the cost of spay/neuter surgery for all pets residing in Maui County.
+Funding is available to cover 100% of the cost of spay/neuter surgery for all pets residing in Maui County.
 We recommend pain medication to go home for a small fee of $5-10, depending on the size of your pet.
-This grant runs until June 30, 2017.

 To make an appointment for a pet spay or neuter at Maui Humane Society, please call (808) 877-3680 ext.
 3.